aksherap1/aksherap/README.md

 ***Undergraduate Researcher***

-• Developing embedded C/C++ firmware for STM32 with UART/I²C for real-time data acquisition
+- Developing embedded C/C++ firmware for STM32 with UART/I²C for real-time data acquisition

-• Debugging hardware and software systems using oscilloscopes, logic analyzers, and multimeters
+- Debugging hardware and software systems using oscilloscopes, logic analyzers, and multimeters

-• Automating calibration and logging in Python, increasing hardware testing throughout
+- Automating calibration and logging in Python, increasing hardware testing throughout

-• Contributing to a Git-managed codebase, following professional collaboration practices
+- Contributing to a Git-managed codebase, following professional collaboration practices

 **L’Space Nasa’s Proposal Writing and Evaluation Experience (Remote)**                                                        *May 2025 – August 2025*

-**Research Participant (Workforce Preparation)***
+***Research Participant (Workforce Preparation)***

-• Served as Scientist on a student team in NASA’s Workforce Preparation Academy, developing science goals and traceability matrices, conducting trade studies, and creating CAD designs in Siemens NX
+- Served as Scientist on a student team in NASA’s Workforce Preparation Academy, developing science goals and traceability matrices, conducting trade studies, and creating CAD designs in Siemens NX

-• Reviewed NASA solicitation proposals, evaluating submissions against rubric criteria and providing structured feedback to proposal teams
+- Reviewed NASA solicitation proposals, evaluating submissions against rubric criteria and providing structured feedback to proposal teams

 # OPEN TO OPPURTUNITIES IN